 Buy It Now Auctions

 Buy it now auctions are used when a domain owner chooses to sell the domain for a specific price.
-They may also take bids on the domain but buyers have the option to choose the “buy it now” feature and purchase the domain instantly.
+They may also take bids on the domain, but buyers have the option to choose the “buy it now” feature and purchase the domain instantly.

 Reverse auctions are also referred to as Dutch auctions.
 They are used when the domain is listed at the exact price that the seller wants to receive.
-The longer the domain sits unsold the lower the prices will drop.
+The longer the domain sits unsold, the lower the prices will drop.
 Prices continue to drop on unsold domains until a buyer chooses to purchase them.

 Typical auctions begin with the absolute lowest amount that a seller will accept for a domain.
 Bid price simply means the increments in which the price goes up.
-Once the auction ends the buyer with the highest bid price wins the purchase of that domain.
+Once the auction ends, the buyer with the highest bid price wins the purchase of that domain.

 Buy It Now Price

 Buy It Now price is commonly used in all auction types.
 This is simply the price that the seller will allow buyers to purchase a domain.
-The domain may actually be placed in a public auction and given a buy it now price as well as a minimum bid.
-If a buyer finds a domain that they want, they can pay the buy it now price and instantly purchase that domain without fears of another buyer placing a higher bid.
+The domain may actually be placed in a public auction and given a buy it now prices as well as a minimum bid.
+If a buyer finds a domain that they want, they can pay to buy it now price and instantly purchase that domain without fears of another buyer placing a higher bid.

 Auction close date & time

 This is the date and time that an auction will close.
-At this point the highest bidder wins the purchase of the domain.
+At this point, the highest bidder wins the purchase of the domain.
 We filter all auction ends dates so if you want to see domains that have a close end date and time, we can help you to locate them quickly and easily.